Skip to main content

 The primary school leaving certificate is provided by the school unit the pupil has graduated from.
 It is an official public document.
 It is issued upon completion of the school year, according to the provisions in force for all primary schools of the country.
 It bears the national logo of the Hellenic Republic, the name of the school unit issuing it, as well as that of the Regional Directorate of Education and the Directorate of Primary Education in which the school is adherent, and the date of issue.

-On the primary school leaving certificate, apart from the reference “Graduated”, there is reference of the number, as well as the equivalent word description of the general average grade of yearly performance: “Excellent” (9-10), “Very Good” (7-8), “Good” (5-6).
+On the primary school leaving certificate, apart from the reference “Graduated”, there is also numerical reference, as well as the equivalent word description of the general average grade of yearly performance: “Excellent” (9-10), “Very Good” (7-8), “Good” (5-6).

 The primary school leaving certificate is a prerequisite for the pupil’s automatic enrolment to lower secondary education schools.